Keeping Moving: Staying Mobile!

 - Pursue community activities.

-Funding applications may be made at any time.
-Contact your local Disability Resource Centre for an application form.
-Further information and a downloadable application form are available at the Lottery Grants Board website.
+Further information is available at the Lottery Grants Board website.
 If your application is successful, the Lottery Grants Board will ask you to have a needs assessment with an occupational therapist or a physiotherapist.
 For mobility scooters this involves:

 - An interview